mlcraft-io/docs/docs/usage/user-guide/data-source/trino/index.md

 ## Step 4: Test the connection

-Click the "Check connection" button in the mlcraft UI to verify the connection to the Trino data source.
+Click the "Check connection" button in the Synmetrix UI to verify the connection to the Trino data source.
 If the connection is successful, you will see a confirmation message.